lazd/lazd.github.io/source/posts/mdn.io.md

 Simple and hands off, like it should be.
 Check out [the source on Github] for more details.

+## A big thanks

+[Blake Embrey](http://blakeembrey.me/) and I collaborated on this project and he continues to support it by hosting mdn.io.
+Thanks, Blake!<br>

 [the source on Github]: https://github.com/lazd/mdn.io
 [Mozilla Developer Network]: https://developer.mozilla.org/en-US/docs/Web/JavaScript